Down the Drain: A Surgical Facility’s Downtime Disaster During a Power Failure

 The facility manager at a surgery center thought he had covered all his bases during recent renovation.
 But when the power suddenly went out, the surgical team was – of all things – unable to wash their hands.
 Yes, downtime can affect your facility in unexpected ways.

-The problem was that the facility manager had only focused on backing up the big equipment, vital to the center’s day-to-day functions.
+The problem?
+When it came to ensuring the backup power supply, the facility manager had only focused on backing up the big equipment, vital to the center’s day-to-day functions.
 However, the surgery center had recently installed automatic hand washers, which went overlooked.

 When the power went down, the surgeons couldn’t wash up.
 Big problem.